horohoro/fdlm-scratch/README.md

 - Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Roadmap
-- Image for each card (embbed wikipedia image)
+- Detect and filter out shitty images
+    - Fallback to other languages for images
 - List all the cards
 - Edit a card
 - Upvote/downvote cards